 Ruian (Ian) Shi

-PhD Student in Computer Science at the University of Toronto
+PhD Candidate in Computer Science at the University of Toronto

-I am a PhD student at the University of Toronto’s Department of Computer Science supervised by Quaid Morris and Rahul Krishnan.
+I am a PhD Candidate at the University of Toronto’s Department of Computer Science supervised by Quaid Morris and Rahul Krishnan.

 Previously, I completed my BSc and MSc at UofT in CS and worked as an SDE at Amazon.
-This summer, I interned at Pinterest Labs working on NER.
+In recent summers, I was at Amazon as an Applied Scientist Intern working on grocery demand forecasting and at Pinterest Labs as a Reseach Science Intern working on NER.

 Publications